Federal Miller Act Payment Bond Claim: Who Gets Paid and Who Does Not? What Are the Deadlines?

 The diagram below is illustrative.
 In the diagram, only subcontractors and material suppliers ABOVE the heavy black dashed line can make a claim against the original contractor’s Miller Act Payment Bond.
 Those below the line are barred from making a Miller Act Claim:

 Once a subcontractor or supplier determines whether they are entitled to a Miller Act claim, the next consideration is the deadline that applies for making such a claim.
-On federal projects within California (owner is one of the agencies of the Federal Government, e.g., Corps of Engineers) the general rules are as follows:
+On federal projects within California (the property owner is one of the agencies of the Federal Government, e.g., Corps of Engineers, United States Army or Air Force, National Park Service, etc.) the general rules are as follows:

 • If you are the original (prime) contractor, and you are not paid, you may bring a breach of contract claim is against the federal government.
 You cannot make a claim on the Miller Act Bond.
 Contact your attorney about filing a lawsuit.